AliRiaz34/GuitarDex/ReactVersion/currentjob.md

 ### FUTURE IMPLEMENTATIONS
 timer in practice page            (i just dont see the vision, prefer manual)

-add stale as option, add also that stale songs level up to refined faster

 subparts for a song, user defined

 descirption box, add overview of progress,